-Brett’s OPEN FORUM ON PLAYWRITING: Plan to attend a one-hour talk by Brett Neveu at Heartland on Thursday, July 11, at 7:30 pm.
+Melda’s OPEN FORUM ON PLAYWRITING for New Plays from the Heartland: Plan to attend a 45-minute talk by Melda Beaty at Heartland July 13, 2023.
 She will talk about tips and tricks of playwriting.
 The event is free and open to the community.